HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_KavishkaAttanayake.md

 > Ending on 14.07.2022

 Modified the PR-206 to fit in with the latest version and added suggested changes, this was merged in [PR-209]( https://github.com/acts-project/traccc/pull/209 ).
-Tests were done with using caching allocators, and there were issues along the way ([issue with contiguous memory resource](https://github.com/acts-project/vecmem/issues/180) and issue with [binary page memory resource]( https://github.com/acts-project/vecmem/issues/182 )), Once the issues were by the Vecmem developers.
+Tests were done using caching allocators, and there were issues along the way ([issue with contiguous memory resource](https://github.com/acts-project/vecmem/issues/180) and issue with [binary page memory resource]( https://github.com/acts-project/vecmem/issues/182 )), Once the issues were fixed by the Vecmem developers.
 I carried out benchmarks with using contiguous memory resource and got expected results.
-Sadly, binary page memory resource does not perform as much as expected.
-Therefore, using caching allocators will be postponed.
+Sadly, using binary page memory resource did worse than using any caching allocation at all.
+Therefore, benchmarking throughput with caching allocators was postponed.
 Meanwhile, a way to use Contiguous memory resource as an alternative will be explored.
-Prepared the bash scripts and modified the CUDA algorithm to be suitable for benchmarking and comparing against the CPU algorihtm.
+In addtion, prepared the bash scripts and modified the CUDA algorithm to be suitable for benchmarking and comparing against the CPU algorihtm.

 #### Weeks 9-10
 > Ending on 28.07.2022